Quamatic/rbx-redux/README.md

 # rbx-redux
 An (almost) 1:1 conversion of the JS state management library Redux.

-The package has been heavily tested (with over 200 unit tests!), so it is pretty stable to use atm.
-If you are experiencing a bug or an issue, please don't hesitate to open an issue!

-Although the package is usable, some things may be unoptimized.
-If you happen to notice something that could be changed, please open a PR.
+I did my best to translate many of the features of Redux, including packages made for it, such as toolkit and thunk.
+However, translating these features was quite hard, so even though I did lots of unit testing, there still could be some bugs or unoptimized sections.
+If you happen to notice anything, please open an issue.

 # Installation
 Add this to your `wally.toml` file: